 He has worked for Metropolitan and Shire District Councils during the greater part of his career.
 Prior to joining the Town Council he was employed by Eden District Council where he was the Director of Corporate and Legal Services.
 He was also the monitoring officer for the District Council.
 He acted as the Deputy Chief Executive in his later role until his retirement in 2016.
 He was re-engaged to act as the Senior Legal advisor by Eden District Council until July, 2019.

 Paul will provide advice to the Council and its staff on legal matters affecting the Town Council and undertake some of its legal work.
 He is the Data Protection Officer for the Council.

-The Services and Contracts Manager will lead the implementation of the devolution of assets primarily from Eden District Council.
+The Services and Contracts Manager will lead the implementation of the devolution of assets from Westmorland & Furness Council.

 The Town Council is increasing its assets and the Services and Contracts Manager will manage contracts to ensure that assets are inspected and maintained to a high standard and that the Council’s service standards are met.

 The Services and Contracts Manager will manage the Penrith Town Caretaker who is being contracted to ensure that many of the Council’s assets are inspected, repaired and cleaned ensuring that they are fit for use for the public and present Penrith as an attractive, well maintained and welcoming Town.

 The Services and Contracts Manager will be supporting new and established Community Groups who are seeking to make improvements to open space and land owned and maintained by the Town Council including improvements to play areas, street furniture and the wider environment.

 Deputy Town Clerk